home

 Address: 11 Ruppin Boulevard, Jerusalem

-Bible Lands Museum
+The Bible Lands Museum

 Address: 25 Avraham Granot St, Jerusalem

-Ein Yael "Hands-on" Museum
+Ein Yael Museum

-Photo: Ein Yael Museum
+Photo: Ein Yael MuseumPhoto: Ein Yael Museum

-The experiential Ein Yael Active Museum is a great day out and cultural experience for families with children in Jerusalem.
+The experiential Ein Museum is a great day out and cultural experience for families with children in Jerusalem.
 Step back to Roman times with an old Roman street, ancient terraces and agricultural equipment, period actors and musicians, orchards and farm animals.

 You'll want to time a visit with one of the museum's regular festivals, which include tours of the lovely gardens as well as kids' creative workshops such as mosaics, paper-making, or pita-baking workshops.
 Situated across the road from the Biblical Zoo in Malha and not far from the Jerusalem Malha Mall, you can easily visit the zoo, indulge in some family retail therapy, or spend the day only at the museum soaking up the unique experience.

-Address: Malha
+Address: Ein Yael, Malha

 Tower of David Museum

-The museum brings to life Jerusalem's history and offers exciting changing exhibitions as well as plenty of workshops, story times, theatrical encounters, game stations, plays, tours and fun activities throughout the citadel for children of all ages.
+The museum brings to life Jerusalem's history and offers exciting changing exhibitions as well as plenty of workshops, story times, theatrical encounters, game stations, plays, tours, and fun activities throughout the citadel for children of all ages.
 The whole family may enjoy exploring the citadel's courtyard, which houses important archaeological ruins, some dating back almost 3,000 years.
-In particular, you'll want to check out what's on offer at the Tower of David if your family vacation overlaps with a major Jewish holiday like Passover, Purim, Hanukkah or Sukkot.
+In particular, you'll want to check out what's on offer at the Tower of David if your family vacation overlaps with a major Jewish holiday like Passover, Purim, Hanukkah, or Sukkot.

 Address: Jaffa Gate, Old City

-Time Elevator
+The Time Elevator

 Parents who want to give their kids (over the age of 5) an overview of the history of Jerusalem in a fun, engaging way in under half an hour should not miss out on the Time Elevator.
 Narrated by tour-guide Shalem (Chaim Topol of 'Fiddler on the Roof' fame), the Time Elevator takes audience members on a journey through time from the Jerusalem of the Bible to the modern city.
 The experience is made immersive by surround sound and motion-based seating (adjustable according to the needs of individual audience members), and for those who prefer, there are several stationary seats.
 Fans of a good 3-D experience can take the opportunity to choose from several additional films, such as a journey into the human body and a journey to India.